EU approves security policy for rapid reaction force | DW | 21.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Russia's invasion of Ukraine has expedited the "Strategic Compass" security strategy, which allows the EU to form a rapid reaction force.
+Russia's invasion of Ukraine has expedited the "Strategic Compass" security strategy, which allows the European Union to form a rapid reaction force.
 Germany has offered to provide the "military core."

 Germany is to provide the 'core' of the 5,000 troops planned for the EU's rapid reaction force that's set to become operational by 2025